 1. Zoom - for synchronous face-to-face conversation

 This one's obvious for a reason.
 Rich, face-to-face video calls are the staple of remote team management, helping to bridge the physical gap between you and your team.
 While people like to hate on meetings, don't underestimate the importance of this having regular visual conversations with your team.
 Since COVID-19 lockdown, Zoom has become something of a household name.
 It provides a dynamic space for holding one-on-ones and team chats, as well as company-wide meetings that require breakout rooms.
-There are of course plenty of alternatives out there, but Zoom is arguably one of the simplest to use.
+There are of course plenty of alternatives out there (and if you already use Microsoft 365, you may already be using Teams), but Zoom is arguably one of the simplest video conferencing tools to use.

-2. Timely - for KPI tracking, managing resources and invoicing accurately
+2. Timely - for keeping work, team resources and overtime visible

-Time tracking is a critical tool for every remote business, keeping all team activity, capacity and project work visible.
-As far as payroll goes, it's also pretty essential; you can't document overtime or bill clients accurately without it.
+Time tracking is a critical tool for every remote worker, keeping all team activity, capacity and work visible.
+As far as team and project management goes, it's also pretty essential; you can't document overtime, bill clients accurately or plan work effectively without it.
 Timely is one of the few time tracking apps out there that actually automates the whole job for you.
-It captures all remote employee work in the background and uses AI to draft their time sheets.
-Managers can then use ready-made real-time dashboards to review employee workloads, capacity, activity and project budget spend.
-Active employee consent is integral to the whole app, meaning remote employees actually feel comfortable using it.
+It captures all remote employee work in the background and cuts timesheet admin by 75%.
+Timely also offers real-time dashboards to keep team workloads, capacity, availability and overtime visible.
+Privacy lies at the heart of the tool, meaning remote employees actually feel comfortable using it.

 Trello helps remote teams easily track project plans, tasks and progress so that each remote worker’s backlog is visible to everyone.
 Using different boards and workflows – which can be as simple as the classic “To-Do”, “Doing” and “Done” – team members can check-in on their workload with agile boards.
 You can add customized tags to mark task priority so no-one misses a deadline.